halcyonseeker/halcyonseeker/README.md

 - Lex, a C metaprogram for generating lexical analysers.
 - FreeBSD, a self-hoster's dream.
 - Homesteading, because civilization will probably collapse by the end of the century.
+- Motorcycle riding, because cars are boring and bicycles are slow.
 - And much more ...

 📖 **I'm currently reading ...**